PopovEvgeniy/grpdecompiler/readme.txt

                        GRP DECOMPILER

-                       Version 2.1.8.1
+                       Version 2.2.3

             The file extraction tool for GRP pseudo-archives by Popov Evgeniy Alekseyevich

 The program description.

 This program lets you extract files from GRP pseudo-archives.
-It works with all BUILD engine games.
 It is used in games that are built on the BUILD game engine.
+This program works with all BUILD engine games.
 This program takes a target file name and an output path as the command-line arguments.
 Always add a directory separator (\ or /) at the end of the output path.